 It also does not provide a comparative assessment of the effectiveness of national policy frameworks.

-This initiative maps the implementation of policies across European Union (EU) countries, as well as Norway and Switzerland.
+This initiative maps the implementation of policies across European Union (EU) countries, as well as the United Kingdom, Norway, Switzerland and Iceland.

 The following selection criteria guide the inclusion of policies.
 Policies should: